Skip to content

 Here’s to a great year of giving!

-Hundreds of Long Islanders amplify their charitable giving through the Long Island Community Foundation, the community foundation for the region.
+Hundreds of Long Islanders amplify their charitable giving through the The New York Community Trust – Long Island, the community foundation for the region.
 This year the giving was exceptional with grants totaling $1,340,500.

 With the help from our generous donors–individuals, families, and businesses– we are ensuring that their charitable giving is making a real difference by helping nonprofits that educate children, protect the environment, train job seekers, and much more.